Monday, November 1, 2010

 This piece was fun and a lot of work.
 I started by rusting the turquoise silk and I discharged and added turquoise Dynaflow paint to the rust colored silk.
 I sandwiched each of the fabrics with a thin batting and backing and quilted them.

 I played around with some scraps of fabric to figure out what size squares would fit into a twelve in square piece.
 I ended up cutting 1 and 3/4 inch squares.
 Stitching these is not as simple as it looks.
-You can read more about it on
+You can read more about it on my blog.

 Here is a detail shot.
 I found a 12 inch copper rod at the hardware store which I sanded with steel wool.
 I then soaked it overnight in Windex with ammonia to get the patina.